Camp FAQs

 Rainbow Camp® welcomes all identities, including allies.
 Many campers are 2SLGBTQ+, and some are allies, siblings, or children in queer families.
 What matters is that you are supportive of 2SLGBTQ+ communities and willing to help make camp a Brave Space for everyone.

-Finances & Travel
+Access, Funding & Travel

 Where is Rainbow Camp® located and how do I get there?